Yassar095/1.-Exploratory-Data-Analysis-EDA-/README.md

 # 1.-Exploratory-Data-Analysis-EDA-
-Analysis the data with some statistical, linear algebra and visulation tools to findout the hidden pattern, detect outliers and important features in data.
+EDA is an approach to analyse the main chracteristics of data with some statistical, linear algebra and visulation tools to find out the hidden pattern, detect outliers and important features in data.